This post may contain affiliate links to products and services. Disclaimer Here

 - STOP SMOKING & DRINKING!!!
 I made this big, bright and bold because this is a serious matter.
-Smoking is one of the leading causes of deaths in America and around the world.
+Smoking is one of the leading causes of death in America and around the world.
 Not only does abuse of alcohol and smoking kills you slowing; it is expensive.
 Going to the bar every day or even every week is costly.
-How much is a glass a beer on average $5-8?
+How much is a bottle of beer on average $5-8?
 Not to mention tips you must tip your bartender, come on that’s rude not to.
 But, I’m sure you see where I am heading here.
-How much is the cost for cigarettes?
+How much is the cost of cigarettes?
 10 to 14 dollars depending on the state and brand cigarettes.
 You do the math you will see at the alarming cost that these unsubstantial items cost you.

 - Don’t move out just yet.
-I would suggest you rather not move out your family home unless you need to.
-If I didn’t move from Jamaica, I wouldn’t have left my parents house until I was moving in my own home.
+I would suggest you rather not move out of your family home unless you need to.
+If I didn’t move from Jamaica, I wouldn’t have left my parent’s house until I was moving in my own home.
 Other options are, renting a cheaper apartment, or getting a roommate.
 If you own a home, try thinking about renting the spare room/s.

 I guarantee you by implementing these tips you WILL save a lot more money.
-I was able to do the on a waitress salary.
-Hence if I can do this, you can too.
+I was able to do this on a waitress’s salary.
+Hence, if I can do this, you can too.

 Let us know some of your great saving tips 🙂